libre-computer-project/libretech-raspbian-portability/readme.md

 device, this is not fully tested or guaranteed so continue at your own risk.

 This script installs/configures/overwrites data on the device's MicroSD card.
-It is designed to run on Raspberry Pi(R)s and requires internet access to download additional necessary components.
+It is designed to run on Raspberry Pi&reg;s and requires internet access to download additional necessary components.
 Once the script finishes, the card should still remain bootable on the original board.